 2. Right to rectification

 According to Article 16 of the GDPR, the data subject has the right to rectify inaccurate personal data, which O2 will be processing about the Customer.
 The Customer is also obliged to notify O2 of changes in their personal data and to prove that the change has occurred.
 At the same time, the customer is obliged to provide assistance to O2 if it is found that personal data processed by O2 is not accurate.
 O2 will make corrections to the personal data without undue delay, subject to the technical feasibility.
-The request for correction of personal data can be made at the O2 store, provided that the request is legitimate.
+The most appropriate way to request a correction of personal data is at an O2 brand store.
+It is also possible to make a request by emailing firstname.lastname@example.org.

 3. Right to erasure

 Pursuant to Article 17 of the GDPR, the data subject has the right to have their personal data erased, unless O2 can prove legitimate reasons for the processing of such personal data.
 O2 has security mechanisms in place for automatic anonymization or deletion of personal data when it is no longer required for the purpose for which it was processed.
-If the data subject nevertheless considers that their personal data has not been erased, they may apply for erasure at an O2 brand store, provided that the application is legitimate.
+If the data subject nevertheless considers that their personal data has not been erased, the most appropriate way to request erasure is by emailing email@example.com.

 4. Right to restrict processing